 Now, Washington.
 Or, as Donald Trump liked to call it before he became President, The Swamp.
 Washington had a high share of well-paid jobs in 1980, and even so its increase in share from 1980 to 2016 has been among the highest in the country.
 It is not an important tech or financial cluster.
 But the different branches of the US government all play roles in the regulation of network industries and finance, the framing of intellectual property rights, and the enforcement of anti-trust law.
 The arrangements which have emerged since 1980, giving us very high levels of monopoly and a very powerful financial sector, have generated, and continue to generate, huge fortunes.
 Many of these fortunes flow from what economists would term, technically, rent: payments for something that would still be there or still get done if the payment wasn’t made.
 These companies and wealthy individuals will, and do, pay huge sums to persuade decision makers not to touch their rents, or better still to enhance them.
 Young journalists, political operatives, and lawyers go to work there, as do retired members of Congress and others who have had second careers prepared for them at the end of their public … service.
 (I was reminded of this, and moved finally to write this post, by two recent articles – Libby Watson’s in The New Republic piece and Andrew Perez’s in The American Prospect – on lobbyists against healthcare reform; health care reform, in the US context, threatens the combined market power of insurance companies, big pharma, and private hospital chains: lots of rent!)

-There, then, is the triangle: monopoly, finance, government.
+There, then, is the triangle: monopoly, finance, and the influece peddling penumbra around the federal government that Donald Trump, in a great Don’t-throw-me-in-the-briarpatch performance, once denounced as The Swamp.
 They feed one another, and shut the left-behind places out in the cold.
 It is an easy problem to understand, but a rather more difficult one to fix.